 The criminals are evaluated psychologically and are conducted psychotherapy by them.
 On the other hand, non-clinical criminal psychologists can work at universities as researchers or law enforcement agencies as consultants.

-Forensic psychologists work with law enforcement agencies, detectives, lawyers and other psychologists.
+Forensic psychologists work with law enforcement agencies, detectives, lawyers, and other psychologists.
 They may even be present at the court to give testimony and enough information to judge for the psychological case of the accused.

-Forensic criminologists examine different criminal cases, previous case records and interviewing with criminals and law enforcement agents.
+Forensic criminologists examine different criminal cases, previous case records and interviews with criminals and law enforcement agents.
 They also work at correctional centers and clinics to treat criminals.
 Criminologists may sometimes cooperate with psychiatrists, psychologists and even sociologists for a case.

 Forensic criminologists earn $ 48,000 a year with a bachelor’s degree and get $ 73000 a year with Ph.D.
-The forensic psychologists have about $ 90000 for median annual salary.
+The forensic psychologists have about $ 90000 for a median annual salary.